bingxio/little_word_server/README.md

 ```

 #### POST
-You must carry content and author to deliver data.
+You must carry content or author to pass data, otherwise it will be 400 error server
 ```
 IP:6264/
 ```